sdf-jkl/sdf-jkl/README.md

-## <-- That's me
+## <-- Hello there!
 - ️🎓 I am a grad student graduating MS in Information Systems in Dec 2024
-- 🔭 I’m interested in data engineering⚙️ and public transportation🚆
+- 🔭 I’m interested in data engineering and public transportation
 - 🌱 I’m currently learning more about data engineering concepts

 My skills are: